mockoon/cli/README.md

 ## Support/feedback

-You can discuss all things related to Mockoon and the CLI, and ask for help, on the [official community](https://github.com/mockoon/mockoon/discussions).
+You can discuss all things related to Mockoon's CLI, and ask for help, on the [official community](https://github.com/mockoon/cli/discussions).
 It's also a good place to discuss bugs and feature requests before opening an issue on this repository.

 ## Contributing